appgardenstudios/hyaline-github-app-config/.github/apps/_hyaline/README.md

 ## GitHub App Installation

 ### 1. Fork Config
 Fork the [appgardenstudios/hyaline-github-app-config](https://github.com/appgardenstudios/hyaline-github-app-config) repository into your org or personal account.
+You will need to set this up as described in the main [README.md](../../../README.md).

 ### 2. Create GitHub App
 Sign in to GitHub and create a new GitHub App in your organization or personal account.
 It MUST be in the same location as the `hyaline-github-app-config` you forked above.
 You will need to supply/configure the following when creating the app: